pengsies/OSORM/README.md

 Welcome to OSORM, your all-in-one solution for efficient organization management.
 Founded by @arashnrim and @pengsies, OSORM is the culmination of our diverse tech backgrounds, extensive involvement in multiple (tech-related, of course 😉) special interest groups (SIGs), and roles within executive committees of SIGs.
 Drawing from our collective experiences, we've created OSORM, a platform that simplifies the complexities of organizational management and empowers the next generation of organization/community leaders.

 ## What is OSORM? 🌐
-OSORM, short for Open-Source Organisation Relationship Manager, presents a groundbreaking approach to how you can interact with and manage your organization.
-Our platform empowers leaders by providing enhanced integration with their organization's structure and member relationships, which can amplify their leadership responsibilities while reducing the overall effort required, thanks to OSORM. 🤝
+**OSORM**, short for **Open-Source Organisation Relationship Manager**, revolutionizes the way you interact with and manage your organization.
+Designed for self-hosting, our platform empowers leaders, offering seamless integration with your organization's structure and member relationships, allowing you to carry out your leadership responsibilities while reducing overall administrative efforts. 🤝

 ## OSORM Branches 🌿
 In many projects that I use, I have a habit of setting up structured branches in order to facilitate a more streamlined Continuous Development (CD).
 Here are the branches OSORM uses: